arbind/redis_message_capsule-gem/README.md

 In ruby use one of the following to set your environment

     ENV["RACK_ENV"] = 'test'          // redisDB.select 9
-    ENV["RACK_ENV"] = 'development'   // redisDB.select 8
+    ENV["RACK_ENV"] = 'development'   // redisDB.select 8  * Default
     ENV["RACK_ENV"] = 'production'    // redisDB.select 7

-Alternatively, you can override these defaults for the redis db when materializing a capsule:
+Alternatively, you can specify exactly what you want when materializing a capsule:

     require 'redis_message_capsule'
     redisURL = ENV["REDIS_URL"] || ENV["REDISTOGO_URL"] || "redis://127.0.0.1:6379/"